spraakbanken/korp-frontend/doc/frontend_devel.md

 ### Code format

 The code should be formatted using Prettier, with the supplied `.prettierrc`.
 It is possible to make your editor do this automatically on save.
-Otherwise, run prettier before committing (`yarn run prettier app/scripts/my_file.js`).
+Otherwise, run prettier before committing (`yarn run format`).

-We use [Babel](https://babeljs.io/) to transform modern Javascript to something that works in all browsers.
-A non-exhaustive list of features available is: https://babeljs.io/docs/en/learn .
+TypeScript is used to provide typing and to transpile new language features for older browsers.

 Use modern features where it looks good.
 Always use `const` or `let` instead of `var`.

 Identifiers should be in camel case (although our old Korp code may still have some identifiers that uses snake case).

 Aim to write code that is easily understood, and supplement with comments as needed.
-Update comments as a part of a pull request when something changes so that the comments are no longer valid.
+Keep comments up to date while making code changes.

 Files should be named using snake case: `my_file.js`.